Suture (film): Production

 Scott McGehee and David Siegel had been working together since 1989.
 They had made two short films: "Birds Past" and "Speak Then Persephone" in 1989 and 1990, respectively.
 Afterwards, they decided to make a feature-length film and "attempted to construct a story that was generally about identity".
 McGehee has said that Suture was influenced by mid-1960s Japanese films and Hollywood films like North by Northwest.
-Specifically, they were inspired by Hiroshi Teshigahara's The Face of Another and Yoshitaro Nomura's Tokyo Bay, which utilized widescreen black and white cinematography.
-They also wanted to give the film an early '60s sensibility and loved the widescreen black and white films from that period: The Manchurian Candidate and Seconds.
+Specifically, they were inspired by Hiroshi Teshigahara's The Face of Another (1966) and Yoshitaro Nomura's Left-Handed Sniper: Tokyo Bay (1962), which utilized widescreen black-and-white cinematography.
+They also wanted to give the film an early '60s sensibility and loved the widescreen black-and-white films from that period: The Manchurian Candidate and Seconds.
 Siegel said, "It's an absolutely gripping look that's used so rarely today, and it's a look from a time period that we wanted to evoke".

 McGehee and Siegel set up a limited partnership and borrowed money for the $1 million budget from family and friends.
 They decided to shoot Suture in Phoenix, Arizona because McGehee felt that it was "almost like an abandoned city, it's so large and overbuilt and the streets are so dead it feels empty".
 They liked the city's "high modernist, very spare aesthetic".
 After seeing an early rough cut of the film, Steven Soderbergh became fascinated with it and helped McGehee and Siegel find completion finances during post-production.